kayneb/babel-plugin-transform-es2015-modules-amd-if-required/README.md

 # babel-plugin-transform-es2015-modules-amd-if-required

-Transforms ES2015 modules to AMD modules, only if they aren't already AMD modules.
-Also ignores any `require.config`s
+Transforms ES2015 modules to AMD modules, only if they aren't already AMD modules or require configs.

 ## Installation